hhuang91/KaggleChallenge/readme.md

 #### Test Results

-Upon testing on test dataset, the network has the following performance
+The inference of network on test data had the following performance:

 | Accuracy | Precision | Recall (Sensitivity) | Specificty |
 | -------- | --------- | -------------------- | ---------- |